CrowdStrike/terraform-provider-crowdstrike/docs/importing.md

 ## Using the Import block

 Starting in terraform version `1.5.0` and later, you can use the `import` block to import resources into terraform state and generate a configuration file for you.
 Hashicorp has a [guide](https://developer.hashicorp.com/terraform/language/import) on how to use the import block.

 We will use this method to import two CrowdStrike Host Groups named `import_example` and `import_example2`.

 First obtain the ID of the resources you want to import.
-You can obtain the ID by using the CrowdStrike API or, in the CrowdStrike console go to the host group you want to import and copy the ID from the URL.
+You can obtain the ID by using the CrowdStrike API, or in the CrowdStrike console go to the host group you want to import and copy the ID from the URL.

 For example, if the URL is `https://falcon.us-2.crowdstrike.com/hosts/groups-new/edit/7e053217c9cf449fbb503429a0501e87` then the ID is `7e053217c9cf449fbb503429a0501e87`.